jtroo/telescope-buffer-extract/README.md

 These are terminal-mode mappings (like insert, but within a terminal) which will open the picker and then go back to to terminal-mode once a selection is made.

-## Known bugs

-The picker does not go back into terminal mode if cancelled, e.g. pressing `<C-c>` instead of Tab or Enter.
-A fix is waiting on [this issue](https://github.com/nvim-telescope/telescope.nvim/issues/2390).
-You can make the change described in the issue yourself in your local telescope files if you want this to work today.